jyoko/js-threads-canonical-reference/draft.md

 # Javascript is Multithreaded

-## And Corrollaries Like "Javascript is not single threaded"
+## And Corollaries Like "Javascript is not single threaded"

 ## STATUS: DRAFT - INCOMPLETE